crdrisko/drychem/README.md

 ## Platforms

-The C++ Units project has been built and tested on a number of operating systems, computer architectures, and compiler combinations.
+The DryChem project has been built and tested on a number of operating systems, computer architectures, and compiler combinations.

 - Mac OS X
 - Linux